 The world faces a major challenge to ensure the security of food supplies in the face of threats resulting from climate change, growing population and the development of resistance to pesticides.
-The work in our group addresses these problems using a variety of approaches including experiments, monitoring and modelling.
-We focus on systems such as herbicide resistant weeds and , We study the basic biology as well as forecasting better management and economics.
-We provide training in skills such as experimental design, statistics and modelling, as well as working on a variety of systems in the UK and overseas.
-These include arable crops as well as siliviculture and harvesting of natural populations.
+We focus on the challenge of herbicide resistant weeds.
+We study the basic biology as well as forecasting better management and economics outcome.
+We provide training in skills such as experimental design, statistics and modelling, as well as working on a variety of systems in the UK and overseas, including blackgrass and grass weeds in europe, as well as Striga in Africa.